TeskaLabs/SeaCat-Android-G3/README.md

 		}
 	}
 	```

    _Remark: `https://pki.seacat.io/seacat-demo/seacat` is a public demo instance of the SeaCat PKI._

+2. Test

+   Make URL request to SeaCat gateway at https://seacat-demo.seacat.io/hello

+   * 200 means that all is good and the client is authenticated by SeaCat
+   * 403 means that the authentication failed (the client is untrusted by a gateway)